The Rhode Island Airport Corporation Invites Applications for ARFF Deputy Chief

 Strategic Fire Solutions (SFS)

-As an international operating company, SFS offers clients total solutions in all areas of fire protection.
-SFS not only advises governments, fire services and companies within the petrochemical and aviation industries but also implements individual tailored training courses either at our client’s base or at one of our cooperating training centers worldwide.
+As an internationally operating company, SFS offers clients total solutions in all areas of fire protection.
+SFS not only advises governments, fire services and companies within the petro-chemical and aviation industries, but also implements individual tailored training courses either at our client’s location or at one of our cooperating training centers worldwide.
 Trainers and consultants are our company’s most important resource.
-Together with your knowledge, expertise and dedicated involvement you will be a part of our dynamic team and will help to continue the trust for our clients and take the business success of SFS to the next level.
+Together with your knowledge, expertise, and dedicated involvement you will be a part of our dynamic team and will help to continue the trust for our clients and take the business success of SFS to the next level.